ramp-eu/STAR/README.md

 ## Feedback

-Any feedback and suggestions can be going to the Issues tab and creating New Issue.
+Any feedback and suggestions can be submitted by creating New issue in the Issues tab or by emailing the team.

 ## Contribution